 DailyBidl (in Euro): The economic value of the User’s (l) bid in the auction.

-F) In the case of an auction for a Standard Capacity Product with duration of less than one (1) Day:
+In the case of an auction for a Standard Capacity Product with duration of less than one (1) Day:

 Gintradaily, m =IntradailyBidm

 Where:

 Gintradaily, m (in Euro): The part of the Financial Participation Limit that corresponds to the economic value of the User’s bid (m) in the auction.